-- Time Context: This detail facilitates constraint generation for date and time fields by enabling the LLM to compare them with the current date. - (2) Form Context: To provide general context about the form, we incorporate application's metadata (title and description) and labels from the form.
-This information informs the LLM about the type and purpose of the application and form, thereby facilitating more accurate and relevant constraint generation. - (3) Input Field and Local Context: We provide the HTML of the target input field as context for the LLM.
-Additionally, we include local textual context extracted from FERG (subsubsection 3.1.2) to hint at the input field's intended purpose within the form structure. - (4) Global Context: We consider elements that have a global association with the input field (subsubsection 3.1.3) and incorporate
+- Time Context: This detail facilitates constraint generation for date fields by enabling the LLM to compare them with the current date. - (2) Form Context: To provide general context about the form, we incorporate its title, description, and labels from the form's metadata.
+This information informs the LLM about the type and purpose of the application, thereby facilitating more accurate and relevant constraint generation. - (3) Input Field and Local Context: We provide the HTML of the target input field as context for the LLM.
+Additionally, we include local textual context extracted from FERG (subsubsection 3.1.2 to hint at the input field's intended purpose within the form structure. - (4) Global Context: We consider elements that have a global association with the input field (subsubsection 3.1.3) and incorporate them into the prompt.
+These inferred relationships assist the